pzhlkj6612/streamlink-eplus_jp-object_storage/README.md

 ## What does this docker image do

-- Download the live streaming or VOD from [eplus - Japan most famous ticket play-guide](https://ib.eplus.jp/) via Streamlink.
+- Download the live streaming or VOD from [eplus - Japan most famous ticket play-guide](https://ib.eplus.jp/) via Streamlink or yt-dlp.
 - Transcode the downloaded TS file to MP4 via FFmpeg.
 - Upload both the TS and MP4 files to S3-compatible object storage via S3cmd or to Azure Storage container via Azure CLI.